cuygur/explorewanchain/staking/node_setup.md

 ## Extended Setup
-*This method of setup is deprecated, we recommend using the Quick Start guide above*
+*This method of setup is for advanced users.
+We recommend using the Quick Start guide above for most users.*

 #### Step by step node setup